-We look forward to welcoming you back to Milton Academy.
-Coming together as a community is the cornerstone of the Milton experience, and we are committed to finding creative ways to convene and connect.
-As we plan this school year in the midst of the coronavirus pandemic, the safety of our students, faculty, and staff guides all of our decisions.
+Coming together as a community is the cornerstone of the Milton experience, and we are finding creative ways to convene and connect.
+As we continue to plan this academic year in the midst of the coronavirus pandemic, the safety of our students, faculty, and staff guides all of our decisions.
 We hold an unwavering commitment to educating our students in an engaging and fulfilling program, whether they are on campus or remote.
 This year looks unlike any other in the history of our School.
-It will require us to remain flexible and adjust due to external factors beyond our control, but we will work together as a community to provide our students with the best experience possible.
+It requires us to remain flexible and adjust due to factors beyond our control, but we are working together as a community to provide our students with the best experience possible.

 Given the uncertain nature of the pandemic, we have initiated a phased reopening of campus this school year.
 We will continue to offer fully remote learning to any boarding or day student who does not wish to return to campus.
 Additional details can be found on the division program pages and FAQ.